Drakanwulf/LibMaps/README.md

 # MapTables
-A standalone support add-on to create and maintain Maps tables for the QuestMap2 project.
+A standalone support add-on to create and maintain Map information, reference, and cross-reference tables.